fpbarthel/barthel-lab/README.md

 # the barthel laboratory website

 This is the public Github repository for the [Barthel laboratory](https://www.barthel-lab.com/) website.
-The site design and code was inspired by that of [Trevor Bedford](https://github.com/blab/blotter) deployed at [bedford.io](http://bedford.io).
+The site design borrows from that of [Trevor Bedford](https://github.com/blab/blotter) deployed at [bedford.io](http://bedford.io).

 The build instructions for this site are identical and are copied below: